trollize/video-frame-extractor.html/README.md

 # video-frame-extractor.html
 Locally Extract Video Frames As PNG Images.
-I show the prompt I use on Claude.AI to show how I made it...
+A trully portable application for any operating system!

 # My claude.ai prompts used to make this: